 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 3 - PARENTAL INVOLVEMENT as measured by all of the following as applicable.
-3A) Efforts to seek parent input in decision making for district and school decision making through automated phone calls, flyers, and links to the school's website for A) 100% of parents of students received invitations to give input for school wide decision making through automated phone calls, flyers, and links to the school's website for up to date calendaring Maintain100 % of parents of students will receive invitations to give input for school wide decision making through automated phone calls, flyers, and links to the school's website for up to date calendaring
+3A) Efforts to seek parent input in decision making for district and school decision making through automated phone calls, flyers, and links to the school's website for A) 100% of parents of students received invitations to give input for school wide decision making through automated phone calls, flyers, and links to the school's website for up to date calendaring students received invitations to give input for school wide decision making through the school wide mobile application, automated phone Maintain100 % of parents of students will receive invitations to give input for school wide decision making through automated phone calls, flyers, and links to the school's website for up to date calendaring

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 sites as measured by number of parents attending via sign in sheets. information for all events etc. information for all events etc. information for all events etc. 3B) How the district promotes participation of parents for unduplicated pupils as per local records. will be invited to all B) 100% of parents of unduplicated students were invited to all campus student and parents events via additional notification and phone call reminders, emails, and or electronic text messaging.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 sites as measured by number of parents attending via sign in sheets. information for all events etc. information for all events etc. to the school's website for up to date calendaring information for all events etc. information for all events etc. 3B) How the district promotes participation of parents for unduplicated pupils as per local records.
+B) 100% of parents of unduplicated students will be invited to all campus student and parents events via additional notification and phone call reminders, emails, and or electronic text messaging.
+B) 100% of parents of unduplicated students were invited to all campus student and parents events via additional notification and phone call reminders, emails, and or electronic text messaging.
+B) 100% of parents of unduplicated students were invited to all campus student and parents events via the school wide mobile application, additional notification and phone call reminders, emails, and or electronic text messaging.
 Maintain 100% of parents of unduplicated students will be invited to all campus student and parents events via additional notification and phone call reminders, emails, and or electronic text messaging.
-3C) How the district promotes participation of parents of students with disabilities as per IEP and 504 reviews. disabilities receive C) 100% of parents of students with disabilities receive additional reminders and notifications of their students PT conferences, and IEPs (this includes by making confirmation phone calls and being flexible by making date and time changes for necessary meetings.
+3C) How the district promotes participation of parents of students with disabilities as per IEP and 504 reviews.
+C) 100% of parents of students with disabilities receive additional reminders and notifications of their students PT conferences, and IEPs (this includes by making confirmation phone calls and being flexible by making date and time changes for necessary meetings.
+C) 100% of parents of students with disabilities receive additional reminders and notifications of their students PT conferences, and IEPs (this includes by making confirmation phone calls and being flexible by making date and time changes for necessary meetings.
+C) 100% of parents of students with disabilities receive additional reminders and notifications of their students PT conferences, and IEPs (this includes by making confirmation phone calls and being flexible by making date and time changes for necessary meetings.
 Maintain100% of parents of students with disabilities receive additional reminders and notifications of their students PT conferences, and IEPs (this includes by making confirmation phone calls and being flexible by making date and time changes for necessary meetings.
 Priority 5 - PUPIL ENGAGEMENT as measured by all of the A) 93% as per local data A) 93% as per local data per 21-22 school year.
+A.) 91.5% as per local data for the 22-23 school year.
 School Daily Average Attendance Rate: 96%